michellexchen/Independent-Study/MASTER.md

 **Michelle Chen:**         So, I mean why do you think that is?
 Like, and do you think it&#39;s specific to C.S. or it&#39;s like exacerbated?

 **CT:**         I mean, I think it&#39;s kind of specific to C.S.
 I don&#39;t know.
 I wasn&#39;t ...
 Like, I guess maybe because they ...
-Like, also, in hack-up-ons, like, a lot of them already, like, have been hacking or know how to hack and I feel like that&#39;s something maybe they grew up kind of doing, like, with their friends or just for fun and that&#39;s not something I ever picked up for fun or knew that I wanted to try or do, like-
+Like, also, in hackathons, like, a lot of them already, like, have been hacking or know how to hack and I feel like that&#39;s something maybe they grew up kind of doing, like, with their friends or just for fun and that&#39;s not something I ever picked up for fun or knew that I wanted to try or do, like-

 **Michelle Chen:**         Yeah.